navinesh/item-catalog/README.md

 3. Using the terminal, change directory to **vagrant** (cd vagrant), then type `vagrant up` to launch your virtual machine
 4. Once it is up and running, type `vagrant ssh` to log into it
 5. Change directory to **vagrant/catalog** (cd /vagrant/catalog)
+6. Install Flask-SeaSurf with one of the following commands:
+- `easy_install flask-seasurf`
+or
+- `pip install flask-seasurf`
-6. Run the command `psql -f db.sql` to create the database
+7. Run the command `psql -f db.sql` to create the database
-7. Run the command `python data.py` to create dummy data
+8. Run the command `python data.py` to create dummy data
-8. Run the command `python application.py` to run the application
+9. Run the command `python application.py` to run the application

 ##Extra Credit Description
 - JSON and XML APIs